Right to sit: Saskatchewan

 Saskatchewan's Occupational Safety and Health Act, 2020 includes a right to sit provision.
 The act states that "If, in the course of their work, workers have reasonable opportunities for sitting without substantial detriment to their work, an employer or contractor shall provide and maintain for their use appropriate seating to enable the workers to sit."

 Central African Republic

 The Central African Republic ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 5 June 2006.

 Chile

 Chair intended for use by workers at a department store in Santiago, Chile.

 Chile's "chair law" was enacted in 1914, during the administration of President Ramón Barros Luco.
 The chair law was one of the earliest successes of the Chilean labour movement.
 The original chair law no longer exists, but the text of Chile's current suitable seating law is found in Title I, Book II, Article 193 of the Chilean Labor Code of 1994.

 China

 Macau

 The International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 has been applicable in Macau since December 20, 1999.
 The treaty has not yet been ratified in China, but is applicable in Macau due to the treaty's ratification when Macau was subject to Portuguese rule.

+Comoros

+Law No. 88-015/AF of the Labor Code of Comoros grants the right to suitable seating for workers.